Outlaws (band)

-Outlaws (formerly known as The Four Letter Words) is an American Southern rock band from Tampa, Florida.
+The Outlaws are an American Southern rock band from Tampa, Florida.
 They are best known for their 1975 hit "There Goes Another Love Song" and extended guitar jam "Green Grass and High Tides" from their 1975 debut album, plus their 1980 cover of the Stan Jones classic "(Ghost) Riders in the Sky".

 History

 Early years (1967–1974)

-Outlaws were formed in Tampa, Florida in 1967 by guitarists/vocalists Frank Guidry, Hughie Thomasson, Herbie Pino and Hobie O'Brien.
+The Outlaws were formed in Tampa, Florida in 1967 by guitarists/vocalists Frank Guidry, Hughie Thomasson, Herbie Pino and Hobie O'Brien.
 Drummer David Dix and bassist Phil Holmberg joined the band as well.
-Before Guidry joined, the band was called The Four Letter Words, but changed to "Outlaws", since Guidry had previously been in a band by the same name.
+Before Guidry joined, the band was called The Four Letter Words, but changed to the "Outlaws", since Guidry had previously been in a band by the same name.

 By early 1968, O'Brien and Holmberg both left the band to get married and Frank O'Keefe came in on vocals and bass.
-Later that year, Tommy Angarano (Tommy Tempest), joined Outlaws to replace Pino, bringing Hammond organ sounds and his style of vocals to the band.
+Later that year, Tommy Angarano (Tommy Tempest), joined the Outlaws to replace Pino, bringing Hammond organ sounds and his style of vocals to the band.
 But after he left, Pino was brought back in.

 In the spring of 1968, the group's first manager, Paul Deutekom, brought them to Epic Studios in New York City to record an album, which was never released after the band and the producer had a falling-out.

 The group headed back to Tampa then got another deal to go to Criteria Studios in Miami.
 There they recorded another album with producer Phil Gernhard.
 But this album was likewise never released and Gernhard vanished soon after.
 As part of the Gernhard record deal, bassist Ronny Elliott was brought in around this time, forcing Guidry out.
 Ronny played bass while O'Keefe briefly switched to guitar.
-But O'Keefe went back to bass after Elliott left in 1969 and Herbie Pino, who had mostly been a singer up till this time, began playing more guitar as well.
+But O'Keefe went back to bass after Elliott left in 1969 and Herbie Pino, who had mostly been a singer up till that time, began playing more guitar as well.
 Drummer Monte Yoho also joined that same year to sub for Dix.

-In early 1970, Outlaws were joined by two members of the Dave Graham Group that was also managed by Paul Deutekom (of Ped-Dyn Productions).
+In early 1970, the Outlaws were joined by two members of the Dave Graham Group that was also managed by Paul Deutekom (of Ped-Dyn Productions).
 The Dave Graham Group's Union leader was Monte Yoho, but he was not invited to be part of this line-up.
-The early 1970 Outlaws line-up was Hughie Thomasson, Frank O'Keefe, Dave Dix, Billy Jones and Dave Graham.
+The early 1970 the Outlaws line-up was Hughie Thomasson, Frank O'Keefe, Dave Dix, Billy Jones and Dave Graham.
 Graham was influential in moving the group toward country-rock, especially the music of Poco.
 They also recorded a cover of the Doors' "Five to One" as an audition to a recording deal that never materialized.
 This lineup ended in the spring of 1970 and the group eventually parted ways with Deutekom.
 Yoho and Herb Pino returned, but by 1971 the offers for gigs had slowed down and the group went into limbo for a year or so, not sure if they would continue.